b-kaiser/CaDiCaL_PriPro/README.md

 See `cadical -h` for more options.

-If you want to cite CaDiCaL\_PriPro please use the solver description in the latest SAT competition proceedings:
+If you want to cite CaDiCaL\_PriPro please use the solver description in the SAT Competition 2021 proceedings:

 <pre>
 @inproceedings{KaiserClausecker-SAT-Competition-2020-solvers,